momo121099/Sex-Specific-BP-Pleitropy-CVD/README.md

 *post.ed: End base pair position (hg19) for plotting the regional analysis.

+**Output**
+Generate and save figures representing genetic associations for female-only BP, male-only BP, and CVD within a specified region.
+Save these figures in 'png' format.

 ## R Shiny app tool
 **Another tool available is the R Shiny app, which enables interactive viewing of regional plots for sex-stratified BP genetic association results.**

-**Source the shiny app function file to use**
+*Source the shiny app function file to use*
 ```
 source('shiny_readfile_select_region.R')
 ```
 ## References:
-Please cite this paper if you utilize this implementation:
+Please cite this paper if you utilize this pipeline script:

 Yang, M.-L., Xu, C., Gupte, T., Hoffmann, T. J., Iribarren, C., Zhou, X., & Ganesh, S. K. (2023).
 Leveraging sex differences of the complex genetic architecture of blood pressure to define sex-biased arterial genome regulation and cardiovascular disease risks.